jeffpaul/paperboy/README.md

    - `EMAIL_FROM`: The sender email address
    - `EMAIL_TO`: The recipient email address

-3. The workflow will run daily at 7am EST (11am UTC)
+3. The workflow will run daily at 8 AM UTC and send the newsletter to your email.

 ## Configuration